Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 Its first letter is "nun."

 A picture of a seed represents "Nun," and it is symbolic of something that emerges yet stays connected to the source.
 It depicts continuance, perpetuity, and eternity regarding life.

-The final two letters make the word "har," and spells with a "hey" and a "resh," which is the Hebrew word for mountain or the highest place.
-We see "nahar" is a picture of something continual, perpetual, and eternal that is flowing down from the very highest place and emerging from the throne of God while staying connected to its eternal source.
+The final two letters make the word "har," and spell with a "hey" and a "resh," which is the Hebrew word for mountain or the highest place.
+We see "nahar" as a picture of something continual, perpetual, and eternal, flowing down from the highest place and emerging from the throne of God while staying connected to its eternal source.

 The thread connected to this larger tapestry begins in Genesis.

 The LORD God planted a garden eastward in Eden, and there He put the man whom He had formed.
 And out of the ground the LORD God made every tree grow that is pleasant to the sight and good for food.
 The tree of life was also in the midst of the garden, and the tree of the knowledge of good and evil.
 Now a river went out of Eden to water the garden,

 The Feast of Tabernacles connects us with past, present, and future realities consistent with the message we see flowing throughout the entire Bible.
 God's desire is for us to presently tabernacle with Him by believing in the salvation of Jesus, our source of life, through the power of the Holy Spirit that dwells in us, in a relationship that carries over into eternity.